jjlg90/Real-Bread/README.md

 The fonts are:
-* Quattrocento.
-Classic for headers, elegant and sober.
+* Quattrocento for headers.
+Classic, elegant and sober.
 It reflects the calm process of bread making.
 * Quattrocento Sans for content.
 Warm, readable and not intrusive.

 ## Code and Credits